 - Website www.camera-obscura.co.uk

 The eye-catching Camera Obscura building stands at the top of the Royal Mile and contains an amazing range of optical experiences across five floors.
-The 'camera' itself is a giant Victorian periscope offering an interesting 360° perspective on Edinburgh, but in truth it's not as mind-blowing as attractions such as the Mirror Maze, the Ames Room and the fabulous, vertigo-inducing Vortex Tunnel.
-Eye-twisting fun for adults and kids.
+The 'camera' itself is a giant Victorian periscope offering an interesting 360° perspective on Edinburgh.
+The show happens every 15 minutes and your ticket tells you when to sit in to the fun, informative and interactive talk about the city.
+But checking out the major attractions while sitting in a completely dark room is just the start.
+This truly exciting visitor centre offers mind-blowing rooms and illusions such as the Mirror Maze, the Ames Room and the fabulous, vertigo-inducing Vortex Tunnel.
+Eye- and mind-twisting fun for adults and kids.

 - Provides: Free wi-fi

 Solar eclipse 2015: best places in Scotland to see it19 Mar 2015